yogeshjoga/java-learning-code/README.md

 	3 Literals
 	4 Separtors

-#Keywords :
+# Keywords :
          keywords mean predefined words it's started from lowercase letters.
 		ex: class void public static.

-#Identifiers:
+# Identifiers:
 	It is user defined keywords
 		ex:variables
      whenever we provided identifiers we should follow these rules and convenctions.

-	Rules:
+	## Rules:
 		1 Not allow to use predefined keywords
 		2 NOt allow to use as a starting character is numbers it's taken syntax error.
 		3 Not allow to use as special characters either to use $ and _ dollar and underscore.

-		 Conventions:
+	## Conventions:
 				These are the standard pratices follwed while providing the identifiers 1 The class name msut start with Uppercase letter, it contains multi words then each word must start with uppercase.
 			  ex: SampleName,Demo,

 			2 the method name should be in lowercase, but it consisting of multiwords first word is will be in lowercase and remaining words must start with uppercase letter's.

 			 Ex: sampleName,demo

 			3 class name is similar to the source file name source file mean .java file

-	3Literals:
+	Literals:
 		 These are the actual facts or raw facts whic discribe the attributes of a particular type of the object.
 		 Attributs are the common factes of the objects.

-	4 seprators:
+	seprators:
 		these are speical symbols (){}[]"':;,.

 -------------------------------------------------------------------------------------

-				DATA TYPES OF THE JAVA
+#				DATA TYPES OF THE JAVA

-There are two types of data types
+## There are two types of data types
 	1 premitive data type
 	2 Non-premitive data type

- premitive data type these are eight types:
+## premitive data type these are eight types:
 			Integers
 				1 Byte = 1byte memory
 				2 Short = 2